Linear Programming Based Near-Optimal Pricing for Laminar Bayesian Online Selection: Beyond Constant Depth: the production constrained problem

-\paragraph{Ex-ante relaxation.} \ref{eq:lp-optimal} has exponential size.
+Where as before $\mathcal{S}\subset \mathbb{Z}^m$ is defined to be a finite set containing all possible feasible states at any time $t$.
+One can see that $\partial \mathcal{S}(t)$ has at most $O(n^{K+1})$ states.
+Unfortunately our linear programming formulation will still have exponential size.
 Nevertheless, without a shipping constraint, it can be solved in polynomial time.
 In fact, any online policy can be decomposed into $m$ separate online policies for type-specific \emph{sub-problems}; in each sub-problem, its corresponding policy only requires to respect the production constraints of its type.
 At the same time, the dynamic programming table of each sub-problem $j$ is polynomial-sized, as the state at time $t$ is essentially the number of sold products of type $j$ before $t$.
 Therefore the overall optimal online policy can be computed in polynomial time.

 What if we relax the shipping constraint to hold only in expectation (over the randomness of the policy/values)?
-This relaxation is used in the prophet inequality literature~\citep{alaei2015optimal,feldman2016online,duetting2017prophet,lee2018optimal}, where is termed as the \emph{ex-ante relaxation}.
+This relaxation is used in the prophet inequality literature and is termed as the \emph{expected relaxation}.

-Similar to the linear program of the optimal online policy (\ref{eq:lp-optimal}), we formulate the ex-ante relaxation as an LP.
-First, re-define $\mathcal{S}\triangleq [1:{\max}_j~{k^j_T}]$ to be the set of possible states of each sub-problem.\footnote{Notably, we only need $\mathcal{S}$ to be a superset pf all feasible states of each sub-problem $j$ at any time $t$.} Second, for each type $j$ and buyer $t\in B^j$, we use allocation variables $\X_t(s_j,v)$, marginal variables $\X_t(v)$, and state variables $\Y_t(s_j)$, where $s_j$ represents the number of sold items of type $j$ before the arrival of buyer $t$.
-We further use variables $\KS_j$ to represent the expected number of served buyers of each type $j$.
+Next we formulate the expected LP relaxation.
+First, re-define $\mathcal{S}\triangleq [1:{\max}_j~{k^j_T}]$ to be the set of possible states of each sub-problem.\footnote{Notably, we only need $\mathcal{S}$ to be a superset of all feasible states of each sub-problem $j$ at any time $t$.} Second, for each type $j$ and buyer $t\in B^j$, we use allocation variables $\X_t(s_j,v)$, marginal variables $\X_t(v)$, and state variables $\Y_t(s_j)$.
+These variable are defined as in (\ref{eq:lp-optimal}) and $s_j$ represents the number of items sold of type $j$ before the arrival of buyer $t$. \revcolor{We reiterate that variable $\X_t(s_j,v)$ represents the probability of being in state $s_j$ and having an allocation at time $t$ conditioned on $v_t=v$, $\X_t(v)$ represents the marginal probability of having an allocation at time $t$ conditioned on $v_t=v$, and $\Y_t(s_j)$ represents the probability of being at state $s_j$ at the beginning of time $t$.} We further use variables $\KS_j$ to represent the expected number of served buyers of each type $j$.

-where $B^j\subseteq [n]$ is the set of all buyers of type $j$ and $\Po^{\textrm{sub}_j}$ is the polytope of \emph{point-wise feasible online policies} for serving type $j$ buyers, defined by the following set of linear constraints (similar to \ref{eq:lp-optimal}):
+where $B^j\subseteq [n]$ is the set of all buyers of type $j$ and $\Po^{\textrm{sub}_j}$ is the polytope of \emph{point-wise feasible online policies} for serving type $j$ buyers, defined by the following set of linear constraints:

 where $\partial \mathcal{S}(t)$ is the set of all forbidden neighboring states of the sub-problem of type $j$ at time $t$, i.e.